State Champs

 State Champs is an American pop-punk band from Albany, New York, formed in 2010.
-They are currently signed to Pure Noise Records and have released three EPs and four full-length albums.
-They released an acoustic EP titled The Acoustic Things in October 2014 and their second full-length album Around the World and Back one year later, in October 2015.
-In May 2017, they released a deluxe version of their album Around the World and Back, along with a DVD of footage from their last few tours.
-Their 2013 full-length, The Finer Things, debuted at number 2 on the Billboard Heatseekers Albums chart.
+They are currently signed to Pure Noise Records and have released three EPs and five full-length albums.
+Their 2013 debut album The Finer Things debuted at number 2 on the Billboard Heatseekers Albums chart.
+They released an acoustic EP titled The Acoustic Things in October 2014 and their second studio album Around the World and Back one year later, in October 2015.
+In May 2017, they released a deluxe version of the album.
 Their third album, Living Proof, was released in 2018.
 In May 2022, the band released their fourth studio album, Kings of the New Age.
+In November 2024, their self-titled fifth album was released.

 History

 Formation and early releases (2010–2012)

 State Champs formed in the spring of 2010 in Albany, New York by founding members lead guitarist Tyler Szalkowski and lead singer Derek DiScanio.
-Shortly after forming, they self-released EP 2010 in August, which was followed by their second self-released EP, Apparently, I'm Nothing, in January 2011.
-This EP contained several new songs and 2010 EP in its entirety.
+Shortly after forming, they put together a set of demos entitled "2010 EP".
+These songs were re-worked and re-recorded for the album, Apparently, I'm Nothing, released in Japan in April 2011.
 In July, the band toured with The Tired and True and Call It Fiction.
 In April 2012, interest in a demo of "Critical" helped the band gain a recording contract, a management company and a booking agency.
 On April 19, it was announced that the band signed to Pure Noise.
 In mid-June, the group recorded their next EP with Jay Maas at Getaway Recording Studio.

 "Critical" was made available for streaming on July 12.
-In July and August, the band toured with With the Punches and Forever Came Calling on The PropertyOfZack Tour.
+In July and August, the band toured with With the Punches and Forever Came Calling, on The PropertyOfZack Tour.
 "Remedy" was made available for streaming on August 9.
 The band released the Overslept EP in September through Pure Noise.
 In September and October, the band supported Handguns, then supported Citizen the following month.
 The band toured alongside Hit the Lights, A Loss for Words and With the Punches in December.
-The group then supported Vanna on their holiday tour, dubbed Home for the Holidays.
+The group then supported Vanna on their holiday tour, dubbed Home for the Holidays, and toured with Handguns on their Pardon My Angst tour in March 2013.